optune/meteor-auth0-oauth/README.md

 ===============================

 This is our approach of integrating Auth0 into Meteor.
-It focuses on the implementation on the backend and is frontend-agnostic, so you can develop your own frontend or use Auth0 lock.
+It focuses on the implementation on the backend and is frontend-agnostic, so you can develop your own frontend or use Auth0 lock (But I dont know how to integrate with Auth0 at the moment).

 ## Usage